Three Easter decorations anyone can make

 It barely seems like five minutes since we put the Christmas decorations away, but the time has come to start thinking about celebrating Easter.

-Falling at the end of March this year, it’s a great opportunity to get creative and bring some colour and fun into your home as Spring arrives.
+Falling at the end of March this year, it’s a great opportunity to get creative and bring some colour and fun into your living room as Spring arrives.

 Here are three simple Eater decoration ideas you’ll really enjoy making.